 We are the only medical device company focused exclusively on providing a comprehensive product offering to the pediatric orthopedic market in order to improve the lives of children with orthopedic conditions.
 We design, develop and commercialize innovative orthopedic implants and instruments to meet the specialized needs of pediatric surgeons and their patients, who we believe have been largely neglected by the orthopedic industry.
 We currently serve three of the largest categories in this market.
-We estimate that the portion of this market that we currently serve represents a \$2.5 billion opportunity globally, including over \$1.1 billion in the United States.
+We estimate that the portion of this market that we currently serve represented a \$1.4 billion opportunity globally in 2015, including nearly \$800 million in the United States.